A31Nesta/OptiDice/README.md

 The dice have 3 different materials (for now) that are selected randomly when you generate the dice.

 # Roadmap
+- Refactor the code
-- Make the dice really small when using a lot
+- Make the config menu not ugly
-- To make the small dice readable, the Frozen Mode should could tell you the total sum of the dice so that you don't need to actually try to read the dice in such a small screen
+- Edit the export thing so that the app gets recognized as an actual WearOS app

 ---
 # What is that name?